 - Take Regular Exercise

 Taking regular exercise has been found to promote the natural diversity of healthy gut bacteria.
-The best form of exercise for a healthy gut has been found to be longer workouts and high-intensity aerobic training.
+The best form of exercise for a healthy gut has been found to be longer workouts on a squat rack with pull up and high-intensity aerobic training.

 - Reduce Stress